 1. A student has a period of six years from date of entry into the College of Graduate Studies to complete requirements for a master's degree.
 Only course work, including transfer credit and credit by examination, completed within the immediate past six-year period will apply toward the master's degree.
 Petitions to extend the time period to complete a master's degree must receive the approval of the departmental/program graduate committee.
 Petitions to extend the time period to complete a master's degree up to ten years do not require review and approval by the College of Graduate Studies Petitions Committee.
 However, if a petition for an extension to up to ten years is denied at the departmental level, the student may appeal the denial to the College of Graduate Studies Petitions Committee for review and disposition.
-A petition to extend a master's degree period beyond ten years must be submitted to the College of Graduate Studies Petitions Committee for review and dispositions must show compelling reasons for the extension, and must document course-by course the currency of the work beyond the ten-year statute of limitations.
+A petition to extend a master's degree period beyond ten years must be submitted to the College of Graduate Studies Petitions, and must document course-by course the currency of the work beyond the ten-year statute of limitations.